 Combining All Data To See Opportunities

-In every organization, many managed and unmanaged data exist.
+In every organization, both managed and unmanaged data exist.
 Most of them are disconnected.
 Think of the business processes and the software applications.
 They are closely connected, but their relationships and interdependencies are often unclear.
-Therefore, the impact of changing one or the other is not transparent.
+Therefore, the impact of changing either one is not transparent.

 Common categories of sets of disconnected data are:

-Imagine all the improvement and innovation you would see if you had all of these data managed and connected in your organization.
+Imagine all the improvement and innovation you would see if you had all of this data managed and connected in your organization.

 What is Data Mining?